 \subsection{Annotation process}

-We decomposed the annotation process of the data-quality issues into three independent tasks according to their type, i.e., off-topic samples, near duplicates, and label errors, and deployed each as a separate labeling task on Centaur Labs\footnote{\url{https://www.centaurlabs.com/}, accessed on 9th of May 2025.}, a platform that screens contributors for medical knowledge and thus has access to a large collective of medical crowd workers.
+We decomposed the annotation process of the data-quality issues into three independent tasks according to their type, \textit{i.e.}, off-topic samples, near duplicates, and label errors, and deployed each as a separate labeling task on Centaur Labs\footnote{\url{https://www.centaurlabs.com/}, accessed on 26th of September 2025.}, a platform that screens contributors for medical knowledge and thus has access to a large collective of medical crowd workers.
 Precise instructions, including examples, were formulated in collaboration with dermatologists and annotation specialists from Centaur Labs (see Appendix \ref{app:AnnotationPlatform}).
-Additionally, we collected a few hundred gold standard samples for each labeling task and used them to obtain immediate feedback on the accuracy of the collection, educate annotators, and filter inattentive or adversarial raters.
+Additionally, we collected a few hundred gold-standard samples for each labeling task and used them to obtain immediate feedback on the accuracy of the collection, to educate annotators, and to filter out inattentive or adversarial raters.
 These gold standards were obtained from unanimous agreement of domain experts for off-topic samples and near duplicates, and from three board-certified dermatologists for label errors.

 The following paragraphs summarize the labeling task description for each issue type, as provided to both crowd workers and expert annotators.
-Their exact formulations, including screenshots of the labeling platform, can be found in Appendix \ref{app:AnnotationPlatform}.
+Their exact formulations, including screenshots of the labeling platform, are provided in Appendix \ref{app:AnnotationPlatform}.